 Robtel’s intellectual pursuits marry her passion for non-mainstream approaches to development with African affairs.
 She has conducted multi-sited fieldwork across three continents, including in Burkina Faso, Cameroon, Chad, Denmark, Ghana, Liberia, Niger, Sierra Leone, Somaliland, the UK and US.
-Her core areas of research expertise include migration, citizenship, diasporas, transnationalism, conflict, post-war recovery and governance, all with respect to Africa.
+Her core areas of research expertise include development, migration, citizenship, diasporas, transnationalism, conflict, post-war recovery and governance, all with respect to Africa.

 Robtel is author of the monograph Development, (Dual) Citizenship and Its Discontents in Africa: The Political Economy of Belonging to Liberia (forthcoming, Cambridge University Press).
 Her research and writing have also been published in scholarly journals including African Affairs, Migration Studies, Citizenship Studies, Development and Change, Review of African Political Economy, Liberian Studies Journal (LSJ), Humanitas; and edited book volumes including Oxford Research Encyclopedia of Politics (2019), The New Humanitarians in International Practice: Emerging Actors and Contested Principles; the 2014 book Leadership in Post-Colonial Africa: Trends Transformed by Independence; the 2010 African literature reader Tales, Tellers and Talemaking: Critical Studies on Literary Stylistics and Narrative Styles in Contemporary African Literature; the 2007 book From the Slave Trade to ‘Free’ Trade: How Trade Undermines Democracy and Justice in Africa (2007).
 She gives presentations at universities across the globe and engages increasingly with policy makers and practitioners through consulting and invited talks.